linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

     [![Web page of Apache server running in a container](apache-server-running-in-lxd-container.png)](apache-server-running-in-lxd-container.png "Web page of Apache server running in a container.")

     {{< note >}}
-If you look at the Apache access.log file (default file `/var/log/apache2/access.log`), you will notice that it still shows the private IP address of the `proxy` container instead of the real IP address.
-This issue is specific to the Apache web server and has to do with the way that the server prints the logs.
-Other software that you install on the web server will be able to use the real IP.
-To fix this though the Apache logs, see the section [Troubleshooting](/docs/applications/containers/beginners-guide-to-lxd-reverse-proxy/#troubleshooting).
+If you look at the Apache access.log file (default file `/var/log/apache2/access.log`), it will still show the private IP address of the `proxy` container instead of the real IP address.
+This issue is specific to the Apache web server and has to do with how the server prints the logs.
+Other software on the web server will be able to use the real IP.
+To fix this through the Apache logs, see the section [Troubleshooting](/docs/applications/containers/beginners-guide-to-lxd-reverse-proxy/#troubleshooting).
 {{< /note >}}

-### Setting up the NGINX Web Server in the Reverse Proxy
+### Direct Traffic to the NGINX Web Server From the Reverse Proxy

 The reverse proxy container is running and the `NGINX` package has been installed.
-To work as a reverse proxy, you will add the appropriate website configuration so that `NGINX` can identify (with `server_name` below) the appropriate hostname, and then pass (with `proxy_pass` below) the connection to the appropriate LXD container with the actual web server software.
+To work as a reverse proxy, you will add the appropriate website configuration so `NGINX` can identify (with `server_name` below) the appropriate hostname, and then pass (with `proxy_pass` below) the connection to the appropriate LXD container with the actual web server software.

 1. Start a shell in the `proxy` container.